AlisCode/db_api/design/routes.md

 The handler code will be the core of a tagged function.

 Passing parameters to a Route is done by passing parameters in the function.

+## Problems

+* Do we lose Rocket's routing system ?
+* Executor system ?